Welcome to our young adult area!

 By Maureen Johnson

 If you're a fan of Maureen Johnson's Truly Devious series, you need to check out this standalone mystery.
 This story follows Marlowe, who is spending her summer on an island giving tours of Morning House, a mansion that was build in the 1920s and abandoned soon after when tragedy struck.
 When a staff member mysteriously disappears one day, Marlowe starts to investigate.
 Could it be murder?
-With a massive storm about to hit and cut off the island from the mainland, Marlowe is in a race against time to figure of what happened and who is responsible.
+With a massive storm about to hit and cut off from the mainland, Marlowe is in a race against time to figure of what happened and who is responsible.

 Miss Meteor